coingaming/elixir-liveview-test/README.md

 10. You are free to use any Elixir/Erlang library and any open-source CSS framework for the UI.
 12. The application should start with `mix phx.server` so it can be started locally.
 13. The application should be well-structured, and the code should be readable.
+14. The database should be set up with Docker and should be started with docker-compose.

 ### Deliverables